bronger/kamscan/README.rst

 Limitations
 ============

-No tethering is supported, only USB-stick-like mounting of the camera.

-Moreover, any bent pages are a problem.
+Any bent pages are a problem.
 They should be as flat as possible because no correction of any curvature takes place.

 Adding a new camera model